Code-Institute-Submissions/home_jungle/README.md

   - The Toasts: the pop-ups with extra information
   - The Allauth Pages: for all logging options
 - static: all the static files
-- readme: all the extra files for the README.md
+- readme: all the extra files for the README

 ### Structure
 - Header: